russellf9/code-challenges/README.md

 ## Wallet App

 A virtual wallet from which a user can deposit and withdraw money.
-Uses local storage to persist data.
+Uses Local Storage to persist data.

 **Link:** - [wallet app](https://github.com/russellf9/wallet-app)